The Best Vacuums for Stairs, Tested for Lightweight, High-Suction Cleaning

 Q. How often should you vacuum your stairs?

-You should clean your stairs whenever you vacuum your whole house or when you notice hair or debris on the surface.
+You should clean your stairs whenever you vacuum your whole house or when you notice accumulated hair and debris.

 Q. Is there a robot vacuum for stairs?

-Since it cannot climb steps or access corners easily, a robot vacuum is not an ideal choice for stairs.
+No, since a robot vacuum cannot climb steps or access corners easily, there isn’t a good one for use on stairs.

 Q. How often should you buy a new vacuum cleaner?